redhat-openshift-ecosystem/opct/docs/user.md

 ### Privilege Requirements

-A user with [cluster administrator privilege](https://docs.openshift.com/container-platform/latest/authentication/using-rbac.html#creating-cluster-admin_using-rbac) must be used with the provider certification tool.
+A user with [cluster administrator privilege](https://docs.openshift.com/container-platform/latest/authentication/using-rbac.html#creating-cluster-admin_using-rbac) must be used to run the provider certification tool.
 You also use the default kubeadmin user if you wish.

 ## Install